 A fork is a complete copy of a Pen or Project that you can save to your own account and modify.
 Your forked copy comes with everything the original author wrote, including all of the code and any dependencies.

 How to Fork

-To fork a Pen or Project, click the Fork button in the header of the Editor, Details, or Full view of the Pen.
+To fork a Pen or Project, click the Fork button in the footer of the Editor, Details, or Full view of the Pen.

 You can create a fork before making changes, or you can start editing first, then fork when you're ready to save your changes.

 A link to the parent is included in the description of a forked Pen or Project (shown in Details View).

-A link to your fork will also appear on the "Forks" tab on the Details View of the original.
+A link to your fork will also appear on the "Forks" list on the Details View of the original.

 The original tags are also included on your fork.
 You can change or remove them in your settings.